berberman/arch-hs/README.md

 ## Installation

-`arch-hs` has not been released currently, thus it is required to build from source.
-`arch-hs` only supports the latest GHC version.
+`arch-hs` has not been released currently, and it only supports the latest GHC version.

-### Install from AUR
+### Install development version

 ```
 ❯ yay -S arch-hs-git
 ```

+Pre-built binary is available in [archlinxcn](https://github.com/archlinuxcn/repo).
 This is the **recommended** way, since it doesn't require `cabal` or `stack`, using system level ghc and haskell packages instead.

-### Install from source (development)
+### Build from source (for development)

 ```
 ❯ git clone https://github.com/berberman/arch-hs
 ```

-Then build it via stack or cabal.
+Then build and install it via stack or cabal.

 #### Stack
 ```